 Goshen College is known for it's academic work in the following disciplines:

-Goshen College's most influential alumni faculty include professors and professionals in the fields of Sociology, Anthropology, and Religious Studies.
+Goshen College's most influential alumni include professors and professionals in the fields of Sociology, Physics, and Anthropology.
 Here are some of Goshen College's most famous alumni: